-What could happen to your pension pot in the event of Brexit depends on how it has been invested and also on where you plan to spend your retirement.
+What could happen to your pension pot in the event of no-deal Brexit depends on how it has been invested and also on where you plan to spend your retirement.

 I’ve saved into a pension pot and I want to retire in the UK